MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ## Why do I see 0x80180014 during Autopilot?

-This error is typically encountered during device reset and re-use flows where a Hololens device has gone through Autopilot at least once.
+This error is typically encountered during device reset and re-use flows where a HoloLens device has gone through Autopilot at least once.
 In order to resolve this issue, please [delete the device from Microsoft Intune](/mem/autopilot/troubleshoot-device-enrollment#error-code-0x80180014-when-re-enrolling-using-self-deployment-or-pre-provisioning-mode) and reset it again to complete Autopilot flow.

-For more info, please refer to [troubleshooting steps on the autopilot page.]
+For more info, please refer to [troubleshooting steps on the autopilot page.](hololens2-autopilot.md#why-do-i-see-0x80180014-during-autopilot)

 ## Remote Assist video freezes after 20 minutes